flypenguin/hugo-flypenguin-de/content/post/2017/2017-04-13-elastic-beanstalk-with-docker-using-terraform.md

 #### Final notes & troubleshooting

-  1. I have no idea what the <span class="lang:default decode:true crayon-inline ">aws_elastic_beanstalk_configuration_template</span>  Terraform resource is for.
+  1. I have no idea what the `aws_elastic_beanstalk_configuration_template`  Terraform resource is for.
 I would like to understand it, but the documentation is rather ... sparse.
   2. The solution stack name has semantic meaning.
 You must set something that AWS understands.
 This can be found out by using the following command:
-    <span class="lang:default decode:true crayon-inline">$ aws elasticbeanstalk list-available-solution-stacks</span> **
+    `$ aws elasticbeanstalk list-available-solution-stacks` **
 ** ... or on the AWS documentation.
 Whatever is to your liking.
-  3. If you don't specify a security group (<span class="lang:default decode:true crayon-inline ">aws:autoscaling:launchconfiguration</span>  - "<span class="lang:default decode:true crayon-inline ">SecurityGroups</span> ") one will be created for you automatically.
+  3. If you don't specify a security group (`aws:autoscaling:launchconfiguration`  - "`SecurityGroups` ") one will be created for you automatically.
 That might not be convenient because this means that on "terraform destroy" this group might not be destroyed automatically. (which is just a guess, I didn't test this)
   4. The same goes for the auto scaling group scaling rules.
   5. When trying the **minimal example**, be extra careful **when you can't access the service after everything is there**.
 The standard settings seem to be: Same subnet for ELB and hosts (obviously), and public ELB (with public IPv4 address).
 Now, placing a public-facing ELB into an internal-only subnet does not work, right? 🙂
   6. **The ZIP file:** According to the docs you can only upload the JSON file (or the Dockerfile file if you build the container in the process) to S3.
 But the docs are not extremely clear, and Terraform did not mention this.
 So I am using ZIPs which works just fine.